 Carrot Cake Pancakes

 Mix until combined:

-Place medium scoops of the batter in a nonstick skillet and cook the pancakes for a couple minutes on each side:
+Place medium scoops (affiliate) of the batter in a nonstick skillet and cook the pancakes over medium high heat for a couple minutes on each side, until golden brown.
+Your pancakes are ready to flip when you see small bubbles on the top side and the bottoms are golden.

-First let the pancakes cool completely, then follow one of these two methods so the pancakes don’t stick to each other:
+To freeze the pancakes, follow one of these two methods so the pancakes don’t stick to each other:

-For the first method, place the pancakes on a sheet pan in a single layer, making sure they aren’t touching each other, and freeze for 30-60 minutes, until they are completely frozen.
-Then you can remove the pancakes and place them in a large plastic bag.
+- Place the pancakes on a sheet pan in a single layer, making sure they aren’t touching each other, and freeze for 30-60 minutes, until they are completely frozen.
+Then you can transfer the pancakes to a large zip-top freezer bag.
 This way they won’t stick to each other, and you can take out as many pancakes as you’d like.

-For the second method, stack the pancakes between wax paper or parchment paper, and place those stacks in a resealable bag to freeze.
-This will keep them separated so they don’t freeze stuck together.
+- Stack the pancakes between wax paper or parchment paper, and place those stacks in a zip-top freezer bag to freeze.
+This will keep them separated so they don’t stick together.

 Place 1 to 5 frozen pancakes on a microwave-safe plate.
 Cook uncovered at 20 seconds for 1 pancake, 30 seconds for 2 pancakes, 40 seconds for 3 pancakes, 50 seconds for 4 pancakes, and 60 seconds for 5 pancakes.
 Exact timing will depend on the strength of your microwave, but this is a good guideline.

-This is great for a larger numbers of pancakes.
-Preheat the oven to 350F.
-Place the desired number of frozen pancakes into a foil packet.
-Or place pancakes in a flat layer on a sheet pan and cover the pan tightly with foil.
+This is great for a larger numbers of frozen pancakes.
+Preheat the oven to 350°F. Place the desired number of frozen pancakes into a foil packet or place pancakes in a flat layer on a sheet pan and cover the pan tightly with foil.
 Just make sure you seal tightly to prevent the pancakes from getting dry.
 Bake for about 10 minutes, until the pancakes are warm and soft.

+Carrot Cake Pancakes